joshuaKnauber/flare/README.md

 - [ ] Figure out transparent windows so more things can be displayed as return values
 - [ ] Improve reliability of opening, focusing and closing with shortcuts
-- [ ] Experiment with function descriptions to trigger not just correct but also preferred (e.g. open url vs search google)
+- [ ] Experiment with function descriptions to trigger not just correct but also preferred (e.g. open url vs search google / or use more specific functions / double descriptions?)
 - [ ] Experiment with 3.5 vs 4 (especially regarding speed)
 - [ ] Display return values from functions
 - [ ] Display auto complete suggestions as you type based on previous runs and context of open programs (complete with tab)